 Why They Engaged FrontGate:

 The Seed Company requested FrontGate to find new potential donors for their non-profit organization.
-They recognized that FrontGate’s 5 million, actively engaged Christian email subscribers represented a new audience for them, providing the ability to connect them with like-minded people who would see value in what they do.
+They recognized that FrontGate’s actively engaged Christian email subscribers represented a new audience for them, providing the ability to connect them with like-minded people who would see value in what they do.
 The Seed Company was not only seeking financial support for their efforts, but ultimately support from people who believed in their mission.
-FrontGate was able to achieve these goals for them, and demonstrated how this non-profit could introduce themselves to a whole new audience of potential donors and supporters.
+FrontGate was able to achieve these goals for them and demonstrated how this non-profit could introduce itself to a whole new audience of potential donors and supporters.

 The target audience for the campaign was Christian women who were interested in the work of The Seed Company, and who would help raise awareness of their mission and needs.